Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 ## Manual Testing

-Each page, feature and link of the application has been rigorously tested.
+Each page, feature and link of the application has been tested.
 I have used dropdown menus for each page to make the documentation more human readable.

 <details>